DART: A Server-side Plug-in for Resource-efficient Robust Federated Learning: Proposed Method

-After receiving the local models from clients, the server aggregates them using the standard FedAvg algorithm~\cite{mcmahan2017communication} to obtain aggregated server model $f(\w_0)$:
+\paragraph{Server-Side Aggregation and Robustness Enhancement.} After receiving the locally trained models from participating clients, the server performs aggregation following the protocol of the underlying federated learning system.

-In standard FL, the aggregated model $f(\w_0)$ is immediately returned to clients for the next round of local training.
-In FedERL, after every $\robT$ global rounds, the server robust trains the aggregated model $f(\w_0)$ via the DART method (Section~\ref{sec:DART}), producing a robustness enhanced model $f(\DARTw)$ that is sent to clients.
-This is achieved using a public unlabeled dataset $D_0 \sim \outD$, which is independent of the client's data thereby ensuring privacy.
+In standard FL, the aggregated global model $f_{\w_0}$ is directly transmitted back to clients for the next communication round.
+In contrast, when our DART plug-in is enabled, the server performs an additional robustness enhancement step after every $\robT$ global rounds.
+Specifically, the aggregated model undergoes robust training via the DART procedure, resulting in a robustness-enhanced model $f_{\DARTw}$.
+This process leverages a public, unlabeled dataset $D_0 \sim\outD$, which is independent of client data and therefore preserves privacy. \textbf{This significantly departs from traditional robust training, which requires access to the target data distribution.} The system level Algorithm is provided in the Appendix

-FedERL departs from standard homogeneous FL by periodically applying DART on the server side, producing a robust model without imposing any additional client-side computation.
-Fig.~\ref{fig:FedERL}c and Algorithm~\ref{alg:FedERL} summarize FedERL.